Silence. Erin walked in it. It was the numbing static in her head. It was the sound of tears falling in her heart. It was everything.

 Erin nodded.
 She looked around the empty room.
 The Workers had cleaned it almost to perfection.
 All the broken chairs and tables were gone.
 But they hadn’t touched one thing.

 A splintered chess piece lay on the floor.
 Erin slowly walked over to it.
 It stared up at her, a Drake caught in mid-strike, a spear in his hands.

-She looked down at the broken knight piece on the floor, and picked up the base.
+She looked down at the broken knight piece on the floor and picked up the base.
 Carefully, Erin put it in her pocket and looked around.
 Silent Workers filled the room.
-More stared through windows.
+More stared through the windows.

 Erin looked around.
 She saw the chess board and picked it up.
 It was heavy in her hands.
 She remembered sitting at a table and staring at a brown ant across the board.